LeMyst/WikibaseIntegrator/README.md

 * A complete rewrite of the library with an object-oriented architecture allowing for easy interaction, data validation and extended functionality
-* Add support for reading and writing Lexeme, MediaInfo and Property datatypes
+* Add support for reading and writing Lexeme, MediaInfo and Property entities
-* Add support for [Structured Data on Commons](https://commons.wikimedia.org/wiki/Commons:Structured_data) (SDC)
 * Python 3.7 to 3.11 support, validated with unit tests
-* Type hints implementation for arguments and return
+* Type hints implementation for arguments and return, checked with mypy static type checker
-* Improved login methods (OAuth 2.0, OAuth 1.0a, bot password and login/password)
+* Add OAuth 2.0 login method
 * Add logging module support

 But WikibaseIntegrator lack the "fastrun" functionality implemented in WikidataIntegrator.